Ikhshidid dynasty: Consolidation

 The Mashhad (Mausoleum) of Al-Tabataba (erected in 943 CE) in Cairo is the only remaining monument of the Ikhshidid period.

+Muhammad ibn Tughj defeated a Fatimid incursion near Alexandria in 936.
 Muhammad ibn Ra'iq took over Syria in 939, which threatened Egypt.
 Enraged, ibn Tughj threatened to recognise the Fatimids, the Abbasids' enemy as the Abbasid caliph did not formally declare for ibn Tughj, the de jure governor.
 Nonetheless, his simple goals resulted in mainly defensive actions and eventually came to terms with ibn Ra'iq where ibn Tughj would continue to have Egypt and the same for ibn Ra'iq in Syria, partitioned along Ramla-Tiberias.
 In 944, the governorships of Egypt, Syria and Hijaz were awarded for 30 years to ibn Tughj's family, and these posts would pass to his son, Abu'l-Qasim.
 In 942 he began striking coins in his own name, and the changes of power in Baghdad meant less central authority.
 In 945 he defeated Sayf al-Dawla, another adversary who took over Damascus, which resulted in a truce until his death in 946.
 Abu'l-Qasim inherited the conflict with Sayf al-Dawla and fought him at Damascus, and al-Dawla soon occupied Aleppo in 947.
 There was a simultaneous revolt by Ghabun, governor of Middle Egypt, who managed to occupy Fustat before his death in the same year.
 Nonetheless, Kafur's continuation of the appeasement policy managed to negotiate a settlement between the Ikhshidids and the Hamdanids where Damascus became Egyptian again and the tribute to the Hamdanids stopped, with borders largely in line with status quo ante bellum.
 This peace practically settled the Ikhshidid borders and left the Fatimids again as the main threat, with the Byzantines now the responsibility of the Hamdanids.
 Kafur wielded real authority following ibn Tughj's death in 946 and was highly regarded among contemporaries.